-What Are The Best Bass Lures For Shore Fishing?
+Best Bass Lures For Shore Fishing?

 Topwater lures:

-works best.
+- Use a steady and consistent retrieve speed, and vary the pace until you find what works best.
 Some anglers prefer a slow and steady retrieve, while others prefer a faster and more erratic retrieve.

-- Experiment with different actions to mimic different types of prey.
+- Experiment with different actions to mimic various types of prey.
 For example, a popper can create a “popping” sound when retrieved in short, sharp jerks, while a frog can be worked with a series of quick, short hops across the surface.

 - Pay attention to the sound and action of the lure, as this can help you detect when a bass strikes.
 Often, you will see a splash or swirl as the bass takes the lure.